 Converting the leads you generate with your Google AdWords campaign is harder than you think.
 Modern consumers are presented with hundreds of Google Ads daily.
 Setting the ads you present to a possible customer apart from your competitor is imperative when trying to grow your bottom line.
-Fully optimized landing pages are a key component to a successful Google AdWords campaign.
+Landing page optimization is a key component to a successful Google AdWords campaign.

 In fact, long landing pages that are optimized can generate roughly 220% more leads than the average landing page.
 Are you looking for ways to optimize your existing landing pages?
 If so, check out the useful information below.